Here are a few observations from our experience:

 It’s the nature of the kingdom that the local church multiplies.
 The church is a beautiful picture of who God is, and since he doesn’t keep his flourishing life to himself, neither should we.
 By being willing to freely encourage our best leaders to take what they’ve learned and go to the next neighborhood, we get to participate in what God is doing in a whole new group of people’s lives—we see the transformation and healing and renewal and community that flows from the gospel keep right on going.
 How sweet is that?

 If you are interested in being the kind of pastor who confronts your fears, who invests in and sends out your best, and who consistently participates in what God is doing in the next community… We want to invite you to join us for a gathering of pastors who are doing all of this and more—multiplying leaders, sending out new churches, or discerning a call to ministry.
-The Multiply Vineyard Summit is happening January 14-16 in Southern California.
+The Multiply Vineyard Summit is happening virtually February 4 & 5, 2021.
+Join us!

 Michael Gatlin co-pastors, with his wife Brenda, the Vineyard church in Duluth, Minnesota.
 Michael also leads the Multiply Vineyard team which exists to encourage and empower local churches as they multiply disciples, leaders, and churches.